DigiBP/AS24TeamNexus/README.md

 # Running The Process

 ## Deepnote
-The Flask Api is responsible to simulate the Hospital Patient Database, where the can get basic infos about the atient by providing the patient Id. <br/>
+The Flask API is responsible to simulate the Hospital Patient Database, where the can get basic infos about the atient by providing the patient Id. <br/>
 It also provides an Endpoint that generates a Report for the Rehabilitation Institute, and sends it to the Institute Our Flask API runs on Deepnote. <br/>
 Head over to https://deepnote.com/workspace/Exercise-8e66c33b-eecd-42c8-bc44-7643f4fa0a86/project/AI4BP-Duplicate-c9db920b-d439-4726-b52c-7a2b7d404be3/notebook/flask-app2-875a9f752d6743e3965809bb7b49cadb?utm_source=share-modal&utm_medium=product-invite&utm_content=c9db920b-d439-4726-b52c-7a2b7d404be3 <br/>